-Sec.
-12. (a) The state licensing agency shall issue a license to a manager trainee in the BEP who has successfully completed training and a probationary period.

-(b) Upon licensing, a manager trainee becomes a licensed manager in the BEP.
+- Sec.
+12. (a) The state licensing agency shall issue a license to a manager trainee in the BEP who has successfully completed training and a probationary period at a permanent BEP facility. - (b) Upon licensing, a manager trainee: - (1) becomes a licensed manager in the BEP; and - (2) will receive written notification of the successful completion of their probationary period.